lydiauzoma/AirBnB_clone/web_static/README.md

 ---
 ## Description
-a static webpage with html and css
+a static webpage with html and css readdme updating ---------